All Episodes

 That was his first big story of the week.

-Uh, any updates there because what you're talking about is every person that signed off on those FISA applications would be responsible for perpetrating a fraud based on the way Rod Rosenstein describes what the process would mean, right?
+Because what you're talking about is every person that signed off on those FISA applications would be responsible for perpetrating a fraud based on the way Rod Rosenstein describes what the process would mean, right?

 Yeah, there's no doubt, Sean.

-Uh, we are looking at a pair now.
+We are looking at a parody.

-This case began with a conspiracy, right?
+Now, this case began with a conspiracy, right?

-The question was was there a conspiracy between the Trump campaign and Russia?
+The question was, was there a conspiracy between the Trump campaign and Russia?

-A conspiracy by the Justice Department and the FBI to selectively provide facts to a court and hide exculpatory evidence.
+And I think it will end with an entirely different conspiracy, a conspiracy by the Justice Department and the FBI to selectively provide facts to a court and hide exculpatory evidence.

 You've heard Mark Meadows say it.

-You've heard Senator Grassey say it.
+You've heard Senator Grousy say it.

-James Comey, he's on that email chain.
+He's on that email chain.

 I don't know where in the email chain he is, but he's on that chain.

-And he's one of those guys that even though he let his bureau submit the steel dossier to the court as evidence, he's the guy that's been out there most frequently saying it was unverified.
+And he's one of those guys that even though he let his bureau submit the steele dossier to the court as evidence, he's the guy that's been out there most frequently saying it was unverified.

-He apparently didn't understand when he submitted the FISA, you're not supposed to use unverified information for a PISA, but his own words called it unverified.
+You're not supposed to use unverified information for a FISA, but his own words called it unverified.

-And the question that they need to ask him today is if it was unverified, why did you allow your bureau to use it?
+And the question that they need to ask him today is, if it was unverified, why did you allow your bureau to use it?

-Uh I think it's going to be very interesting.
+I think it's going to be very interesting.

 I wonder if there'll be any leaks in there because he's behind closed doors.